|Position:||Assistant Director for Academics|

 He was a four-year letterman in football at Colorado, leading the team in tackles with 111 his senior year in 2003, when he earned second-team All-Big 12 Conference honors from the league coaches.
 He won three postseason team awards that year, the Hang Tough Award (overcoming the most adversity); the Dave Jones Award (outstanding defensive player); and the Buffalo Heart Award (selected by “the fans behind the bench”).
 In the postseason, he played in the Hula Bowl.
 As a sophomore, he had a big play in CU’s 39-37 win over Texas in the Big 12 Championship game, returning an interception 64 yards for a touchdown that gave CU a 29-10 lead late in the first half.
 His 256 career tackles are still the 27th most in school history.

 He was born November 28, 1980 in Los Angeles, and graduated from the city’s Locke High School, where was an All-City and All-League performer in football and also lettered in basketball and track.
-He is married to the former Mandy (Ament), and the couple recently had their first child, Marshall (both this past June).
+He is married to the former Mandy (Ament), and the couple has two children, son Marshall (4) and daughter Malia Ann (2).